alirumane/ali-backup/contact.md

 ### Contact me now

-Please feel free to reach out to me if you have any questions or comments about the things I do.
-Also, you can always just send me a friendly Hello!
+Please feel free to reach out to me if you have any questions or suggestions, I will try to get you back.

+Also you can just send me a friendly Hello!

 ### CONTACT INFORMATION